unbelievableflavour/Cotton/README.md

 3. Click the `Load` button
 4. Open the `<your-project-folder>/Source/levels/world.ldtk`

-OR (if you didn't install the recommended Task Runner extension)

-1. Click `Terminal` from the toolbar.
-2. Click `Run task` from the dropdown.
-3. Click `Playdate: Level Editor`
-4. Click the `Load` button
-5. Open the `<your-project-folder>/Source/levels/world.ldtk`

 ### Compile & play

 Make sure `VS Code` with a `Cotton` workspace is open. (`simple` or `advanced` are both fine)